Bacterial Cell Disruption by Bead Beating

 15 ml vials, or in customized 125 ml jars

-to move in during beating, thus no detergents should be added during processing.
+head space to move in during beating, thus no detergents should be added during processing as foaming will impede the motion of the beads.

 - Depending upon the application, bacteria can be homogenized in culture medium or centrifuged and resuspended in a

-tubes or plates containing beads.
-Tubes and plates should be "loaded" with beads before the sample is added.
-A small scoop which is
+simply add the sample/buffer and cap.
+When preparing materials manually, tubes and plates should be "loaded" with beads before the sample is added.
+A small

-- Cap the tubes/plates with closures that do not leak.
+- Once filled, cap the tubes/plates with closures that do not leak.
 For screw cap microfuge tubes, be certain to use caps with "O" rings.
-For plates, tight fitting
+For plates,

-polypropylene strip caps are recommended.
+tight fitting polypropylene strip caps are recommended.
 With strip caps, each well is sealed with an individual cap.
-Silicone press on mats have been found
+Silicone press on mats, especially for

-not to work well with high throughput bead beating as they tend to leak and cause cross contamination.
+square well plates, have been found not to work well with high throughput bead beating as they tend to leak and cause cross contamination.
+Heat sealing with

 plates, then a high throughput homogenizer is needed.
-Both the
+The Geno/Grinder is very effective at homogenizing

-- Optimizing the homogenization process requires beating the sample for short durations and then assessing the degree of disruption at each time
+- Optimization: When optimizing the homogenization process, beating the sample for short durations and then assessing the degree of disruption at each time

-point.
-The release of the enzyme lactate dehydrogenase from disrupted cells is a parameter successfully used to measure homogenization
+point is practical.
+An easy to assay marker, like the release of the enzyme lactate dehydrogenase from disrupted cells, is a parameter successfully used to measure

-efficiency in many different biological samples.
-For bacteria, prepare at least six microfuge tubes with cells and beads (ideally it would best
+homogenization efficiency in many different biological samples.
+For bacteria, prepare at least six microfuge tubes with cells and beads (ideally it would best to run

-to run this test in triplicate, thus 18 tubes would be better if space allows in the homogenizer).
-Start by removing a tube before processing
+this test in triplicate, thus 18 tubes would be better if space allows in the homogenizer).
+Add bacteria and a non-denaturing buffer to the tubes with beads.
+Start

 - Pellet the bacterial cells and debris by centrifugation.
 Test the supernatant for lactate dehydrogenase (LDH) activity using a commercially